 - Includes protective cover

-This Royal Gourmet PD1300 is a great of example of admirable quality, affordability, and portable features.
+This Royal Gourmet PD1300 is a great example of admirable quality, affordability, and portable features.
 Despite its more compact design, the griddle boasts an impressive 325 inches of cooking surface which is enough to feed a crowd.

 What immediately stands out with this model is its spacious griddle top with a porcelain coating.
 Measuring 24.1 inches in length and 13.5 in width, the cooktop is able to fit large batches of food at once, while the protective layer ensures no food sticks to the surface.